Council Hall

 The net surrounds him, and binds him.

-He can not move, or use any of his energy abilities.
+He can’t move, or use any of his energy abilities.

-With the energy of the sword, Botzar transports B’tzel into the cargo area of an old starship, orbiting the world.
+With the energy of the sword, Botzar transports B’tzel into the cargo area of an old starship, in geosynchronous orbit, above Taluk.

-It’s one of the transport ships that brought the Jiku to this world.
+This is one of the old transport ships that brought the Jiku to this world.

 The ship has been repaired, enough to maintain a stable orbit indefinitely.

-The king’s plan is to bring all of the bound masters here.
+The king’s plan is to bring all of the bound masters here, convince them to stop fighting, and then free them, but something goes wrong.

-They shatter, and the energy from the many nets builds into a wave of energy that spreads throughout the world.
+The other nets shatter, and the energy from the nets builds into a wave of energy that spreads throughout the world.

-For many years afterwards people wonder how the sword could kill so many, and destroy so much.
+For many years afterwards people wonder how the sword could kill so many, destroy so much, and yet, let some Jiku live, and leave some buildings untouched.

-Of all the cities in the world, only the capital city in the land of Tshuan is completely destroyed.
+All the world’s cities are heavily damaged, but only the capital city in the land of Tshuan is completely destroyed.

-The king picks up the disk, and walks alone among the ruins of the capital, in tears.
+He picks up the disk, and walks alone among the ruins of the capital, in tears, but only for a few minutes.

 The king disappears, and the Bizra return.